The Academy Is...

 The Academy Is... is an American rock band from Chicago, Illinois, formed in 2003.
-Before temporarily disbanding, they were signed by the Decaydance imprint of the Fueled by Ramen label.
-They were originally known as "The Academy", but added the "Is..." in 2004 to avoid legal complications with other established bands already under that name.
-The band has released three studio albums: Almost Here (2005), Santi (2007) and Fast Times at Barrington High (2008), along with four EPs.
-The band announced their disbandment on October 8, 2011.
+The band is composed of William Beckett (vocals), Adam Siska (bass), Mike Carden (guitar), and Andy Mrotek (drums).
+In 2004, they were signed by the Decaydance imprint of the Fueled by Ramen label.
+The band has released four studio albums: Almost Here (2005), Santi (2007), Fast Times at Barrington High (2008), and Almost There (2026), along with four EPs.
+They temporarily disbanded in 2011.

-In May 2015, lead singer William Beckett announced that the band would reunite at Riot Fest 2015 in Chicago.
-In addition, the core members of the band, being Beckett, Mike Carden, Adam Siska, and Andy Mrotek, as well as Jamie Reed Schefman and Ian Crawford (both of whom had not originally been part of the band), reunited for a farewell tour that took place during December 2015.

-They announced that they would be reuniting again on May 11, 2022, alongside the announcement of their participation in the 2022 Riot Fest.
-They have since played shows opening for Fall Out Boy and at When We Were Young, and in April 2025 it was announced they would perform at Riot Fest in Chicago, Illinois in September 2025.
+On May 11, 2022, the band announced a full reunion, alongside a performance at that year's Riot Fest.
+The band released their first album in 18 years, Almost There, in March 2026.

 History

 Formation and early years (2003–2004)

-William Beckett and Adam T. Siska decided to start a band together on March 4, 2003, after becoming friends during their time attending Barrington High School, recruiting Mike Carden (guitar) after his former band, Jodie, broke up.
+William Beckett and Adam Siska decided to start a band together on March 4, 2003, after becoming friends during their time attending Barrington High School, recruiting Mike Carden (guitar) after his former band, Jodie, broke up.
 Next they added AJ LaTrace as a lead guitarist and Michael DelPrincipe (Little Mike) as a drummer.
 They recorded their self-titled debut EP, The Academy (2004), for the Chicago-based label LLR Recordings.
 LLR Recordings had previously released Beckett's solo project Remember Maine's debut album The Last Place You Look in 2002 and Mike Carden's solo folk album in 2003.
 The EP was recorded in Villa Park, IL at The Gallery of Carpet by producer Brian Zieske.
 Pete Wentz from Fall Out Boy heard it and was impressed.
+In 2004, due to legal reasons, they needed to change their original name "The Academy", and ended up adding the "Is...".
 The label Fueled by Ramen immediately signed the band.
 In July and August, the group went on tour with Fall Out Boy, Bayside, Name Taken, and Armor for Sleep.